seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *LUCIUS, MARCUS, and the others descend*

 **All**
-Lucius, all hail, Rome’s gracious governor!
+Lucius, all hail, Rome's gracious governor!

 **LUCIUS**
 Thanks, gentle Romans: may I govern so,
-To heal Rome’s harms, and wipe away her woe!
+To heal Rome's harms, and wipe away her woe!
 But, gentle people, give me aim awhile,
 For nature puts me to a heavy task:
 Stand all aloof: but, uncle, draw you near,